Here's How Your Trade SentinelOne Inc. (S) Aggressively Right Now

 S’s Market Performance

-S stocks went down by -0.74% for the week, with a monthly drop of -16.56% and a quarterly performance of -12.65%, while its annual performance rate touched -63.39%.
-The volatility ratio for the week stands at 7.43% while the volatility levels for the past 30 days are set at 6.18% for SentinelOne Inc. The simple moving average for the period of the last 20 days is -8.78% for S stocks with a simple moving average of -26.92% for the last 200 days.
+S stocks went up by 9.27% for the week, with a monthly drop of -9.04% and a quarterly performance of -8.08%, while its annual performance rate touched -65.57%.
+The volatility ratio for the week stands at 5.77% while the volatility levels for the past 30 days are set at 6.16% for SentinelOne Inc. The simple moving average for the period of the last 20 days is -7.86% for S stocks with a simple moving average of -26.94% for the last 200 days.

 Analysts’ Opinion of S